Bed tax, major revenues drop in Sarasota County

 “We are primarily focusing on FY20 and FY21 as anything farther is too hard to forecast at this time and actually even FY21 are just assumptions to be discussed with the board and that we are using for our planning as we try to finalize our FY21 budget,” Kim Radtke, director of the Office of Financial Management, wrote in an email.

-The county has already taken steps to reduce spending such as placing a freeze on staff travel, hiring only for mission critical positions, and halting some projects like refreshing the landscaping around the administration center.
+The county has already taken steps to reduce spending such as placing a freeze on staff travel, hiring only for mission critical positions and halting some projects.
+Email: jondaltonwr@gmail.com

-Staff has also identified a list of capital improvement programs slated to begin this year that could be delayed or deferred to make up for the expected $7 million loss in surtax revenues.

-One of those projects is athletic field improvements at the Englewood Sports Complex at a cost of $110,000.
-Others include renovations at the county jail ($1.9 million), and other facility renovations ($1.7 million).

 Post a comment as